Significance of Chowra Pilgrimage

 Such annual trips to Chowra are especially important for young boys from Car Nicobar going to the island for the first time.
 The attitude of the Car Nicobarese is that all men should go to pay respect to their spiritual masters and wizards of magic in Chowra.
 Unless a boy has done so, his development is not considered complete.
 Such boys making their voyage to Chowra bear the distinctive name of 'Ramal'.
 They are taken by their fathers on the trip when they are about 12 years old.
 They can also make the trip at 21 years.

 Preparation for Chowra Pilgrimage

 When the time for starting nears, people of the village singe their canoes with torches of palm leaves in order to harden the wood.
 Usually 3-4 canoes are of a large size and as many as 20 people are in each one of them.
 The outrigger of the canoe is tested and tied carefully to avoid mishaps.
 The goods for the exchange are partly purchased from the trading shops in the island and partly are produced in the island.
 These goods as well as sufficient number of green and tender coconuts are used to quench the thirst of the travellers.
 Food is stored in the canoes.
 The distance of 40 miles between Car Nicobar and Chowra is sometimes completed in 15-24 hours when the wind and sea are favourable.
 Otherwise it takes three days to reach.

 Religious Practices at Chowra

 On reaching Chowra, the people of the island come to meet them.
 The young boys coming for the first time are received with ceremony and eggs are broken on their heads and rubbed on the body.
 A fowl is also sacrificed.
 Usually, they stay for 2-3 nights.
 However, bad weather can extend this stay.
 The guests are treated with 'Quilloi'.
-This is a dish prepared from grated ripe bananas
+This is a dish prepared from grated ripe bananas, coconut and yams.

 Religious Practices at Car Nicobar